Isotypical components of the homology of ICIS and images of deformations of map germs: Actions on simplicial complexes

 These kind of systems are very relevant in our study because the solution is completely determined by the $b_\sigma$, as the coefficients are given by the character table of $G$.
-This is one of the main reasons that explain that, as we will see in \cref{thm: conustedesmui}, the \textsl{multiple point spaces} control completely the homology of the image of a \textsl{good enough mapping} $f$.
+This is one of the main reasons which explain that, as we will see in \cref{thm: conustedesmui}, the \textsl{multiple point spaces} control completely the homology of the image of a \textsl{sufficiently good mapping} $f$.

-Another reason is that we use these multiple point spaces in a spectral sequence converging to the homology of their image $\im f$, the so-called \textit{image computing spectral sequences} or \textsc{icss} (see \cref{thm: general icss}).
+Another reason is that we use these multiple point spaces in a spectral sequence converging to the homology of their image $\im f$, the so-called \textit{Image-Computing spectral Sequences} or \textsc{icss} (see \cref{thm: general icss}).

-Nonetheless, the difficulty in using these spectral sequences is that we do not use regular homology to compute the limit of the sequence, but an \textsl{alternating isotype}.
-This isotype is very hard to find in general, so one would like to work with the whole homology instead of this elusive isotype, this is where \cref{lem:charsle} plays a role.
+Nonetheless, the difficulty of using these spectral sequences is that we do not use regular homology to compute the limit of the sequence, but an \textsl{alternating isotypical component}.
+In many cases, working with this isotypical component is very hard since one needs to have control over the action of the group on a topological space that can be complicated.
+Hence, instead of this elusive component, one would like to work with the whole homology (or the Euler-Poincaré characteristic), which is easier to control in favourable circumstances.
+This is where \cref{lem:charsle} plays a role.

 \begin{definition} Consider a simplicial complex $M$.
-We say that an action of a group $G$ on $M$ is \textit{simplicially good} if simplices fixed as sets are point-wise fixed. \end{definition}
+We say that an action of a group $G$ on $M$ is \textit{simplicially good} if it maps simplices to simplices and simplices fixed as sets are point-wise fixed. \end{definition}

-Let $G$ be a finite group with a simplicially good action on a finite simplicial complex $M$ and let $M^\sigma$ denote the fixed points of $M$ by $\sigma$.
+Let $G$ be a finite group with a simplicially good action on a finite simplicial complex $M$ and let $M^\sigma$ denote the fixed points of the action of $\sigma$ on $M$.
 Then

-where $\chi_G$ denotes the \textit{character of} $G$ \textit{acting on} $M$ and $\chi_{Top}$ denotes the usual Euler-Poincaré characteristic.
+where $\chi_G$ denotes what we call the \textit{(virtual) character of} $G$ \textit{acting on} $M$ and $\chi_{Top}$ denotes the usual Euler-Poincaré characteristic.
 More precisely:

-\cref{eq:pfeq} is the link between usual homology and the isotypes of the representation of $G$, and it can be proven using standard arguments (see, for example, \cite[Theorem 2.44]{Hatcher2002} and Wall's comments in \cite[p.
+\cref{eq:pfeq} links usual homology and the isotypical components of any representation of $G$, and it can be proven using standard arguments (see, for example, \cite[Theorem 2.44]{Hatcher2002} and Wall's comments in \cite[p.
 172]{Wall1980a}).
 A detailed account of this can be found in \cite[Section 6.1.1]{Robertothesis}.

 It is convenient to use some notation to work with the different irreducible representations of $G$. \begin{definition} Consider a simplicially good action of a finite group $G$ on a finite simplicial complex $M$, as in \cref{eq:pfeq}.
 If $\tau$ is an irreducible representation of $G$, the \textit{$i$-th $\tau$-Betti number} is the number of copies of $\tau$ in $H_i(M,\CC)$, i.e, it is